Accusonus ERA Bundle UPDATED –

 One-Knob Plugins: Conclusion

-The ERA Bundle is incredible.
+The ERA 4 Bundle is an incredible update to the original set of plugins.
 Each of the one-knob plugins is simple to use and effective at their respective tasks.
 The similar layouts between the bunch make it a breeze to understand and use right away.
 We really loved the color coordination to differentiate each plugin, a subtle detail that didn’t go unnoticed.
 Certainly appreciated.

 The manual doesn’t say much about which order is best to chain the effects, but visit the Accusonus blog to learn more about workflows.
-Read below to learn about the plugin included in the Pro Bundle: ERA-D.
+Read below to learn about the plugins included in the Pro Bundle: ERA-D, and the De-Esser Pro.

 ERA-D is a multi-band multi-effects unit with internal Denoising and Dereverberation.
 The plugin has an internal EQ for targeting the problem areas in your recording and a whole lot of other parameters for more in-depth control of your audio repair.
 This plugin is for the professional looking to dive in with more control.